unifyai/unify/README.md

 import os
 from unify import Unify
 unify = Unify(
-    # This is the default and can be omitted
+    # This is the default and optional to include.
     api_key=os.environ.get("UNIFY_KEY")
 )
 response = unify.generate(messages="Hello Llama!
 Who was Isaac Newton?", model="llama-2-13b-chat", provider="anyscale")
 ```

 Here, `response` is a string containing the model's output.

-### Supported models
+### Supported Models
 The list of supported models and providers is available in [the platform](https://unify.ai/hub).

 ### API Key